lionlai1989/Introduction_to_Computer_Vision/README.md

 ## Acknowledgments

-The materials in this repository are primarily sourced from two courses: 'Introduction to Computer Vision' offered by Udacity and Georgia Tech, and 'Computer Vision' from ETH Zürich.
-It's essential to emphasize that I do not possess any ownership rights over the materials included in this repository.
+The example images in this repository are primarily sourced from two courses:
+'Introduction to Computer Vision' offered by Udacity and Georgia Tech, and 'Computer Vision' from ETH Zürich.
+It's essential to emphasize that I do not possess ownership rights over the example images included in this repository.
 For a more in-depth exploration of the original course contents, please refer to the following links:

 -   Georgia Tech: